yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

                         distance_min    := SIMD_horizontal_min(distance_min_x8);

                         if distance_min < hit_distance {
                             // TODO(jt): @Cleanup @Speed Is there a better way of extracting the index?
-SIMD Bit_Scan?
+                            // Is there a SIMD Bit_Scan?
+I actually don't know.
+Mail me, if you do!
                             closest_index: s64;
                             for distance: distance_min_x8 {
                                 if distance == distance_min {